MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-use-lg-templates.md

 Variations in templates can reference other templates.
 In the example above, if a property is `null` then the template calls the relevant template to prompt for the missing information.

 For example, if `Destination` equals `null`, then the `# PromptforDestinationCity` template would be called via `${PromptForDestinationCity()}` to obtain the missing flight destination information.
-If all properties equal non-null values then the template calls the `# ConfirmBooking` prompt.
+If none of the properties are null then the template calls the `# ConfirmBooking` prompt.

 ## Create a cards template

-Language generation templates can leverage cards and media to create a richer conversational experience.
-In **welcomeCard.LG** four templates are used to create the Adaptive card that displays when you first start the bot.
+Language generation templates can use cards and media to create a richer conversational experience.
+In **welcomeCard.lg**, four templates are used to create the Adaptive card that displays when you first start the bot.

 `# Adaptive Card` defines an Adaptive card JSON object: